Principia Cybernetica Web

 If you would like to see me in action, here are some videos:

-If you're curious how others see me, you can find references to my work on other web pages, such as a satirical interview in "Wired", an entry on me in Wikipedia, the list of "Great Thinkers and Visionaries on the Net", "Francis Heylighen: pioneer of the global brain" by Ben Goertzel, or a rather sensationalist feature article in New Scientist.
+If you're curious how others see me, you can find references to my work on other web pages, such as an entry on me in Wikipedia, a satirical interview in "Wired",the list of "Great Thinkers and Visionaries on the Net", "Francis Heylighen: pioneer of the global brain" by Ben Goertzel, or a rather sensationalist feature article in New Scientist.
+On the web, you can also find a couple of interviews with me.

 Author